devspace-sh/devspace/docs/pages/commands/devspace_run.md

 ## Flags

 ```
+      --dependency string   Run a command from a specific dependency
   -h, --help                help for run
 ```